Adhanik/Open-Telemetry-Devops/Day 3/c. Contianerising Product-Catalog.md

 1. Since we are working with a GO ms, we will use a golang as base image.
 2. We will use Multi stage build
 3. We will copy the source code into our Docker file
-4. We will download the binaries from go.mod (## in go there is file called go.mod. we will download the binaries from go.mod by running go mod download) and put the binary in /go/bin/product-catalog
+4. We will download the binaries from go.mod (## in go there is file called go.mod. we will download the binaries from go.mod by running go mod download)
-5. We will copy the binary in second stage.
+5. We will copy the binary in second stage from the workdir path we have mentioned in first path - /usr/src/app

 6. Run - docker build -t adminnik/productcatalog:v1 .